LEARNAcademy/treasurehunt-challenge/README.md

 - Can select the random winning square and the question mark will become a treasure emoji
 - Can select the random losing square and the question mark will become a bomb emoji

+**Story 3**: In order to play the treasure hunt game, as the user of the application, I should be able to restart the game at any time.

+**Branch**: restart

+- Can see a button called “Play Again”
+- Can click on the “Play Again” button to reset the board game

-**Story 3**: In order to play the treasure hunt game, as the user of the application, I should see a counter that starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.
+**Story 4**: In order to play the treasure hunt game, as the user of the application, I should see a counter that starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.

 **Branch**: counter